 Nonetheless, that doesn’t mean you throw away your low oxalate diet, by all means, stick to it (in fact, you can do it better by following a dedicated low oxalate book (check below links for a copy of such).
 But top on that you might also want to include oxalate reducing agents in your meals.

+Is coffee high in oxalates.
 Hope the article has helped explain the way you should see oxalate in coffee compared to how you should view the compound in other foodstuffs.
 In case you want to add something, feel free to comment below, but for this articles, let’s try to keep all talks within oxalic acid in coffee.